paskino/mephoto/ROADMAP.md

 Every operation in the interface should have a corresponding API The idea is to make the APIs the entry point both for the interface itself and for any RESTful client of the application.

+The question is...
+SPA (single page application) or standard application with some usage of the API?

 ## To be clarified: